Voice user interface: iOS

 Apple added Voice Control to its family of iOS devices as a new feature of iPhone OS 3.
 The iPhone 4S, iPad 3, iPad Mini 1G, iPad Air, iPad Pro 1G, iPod Touch 5G and later, all come with a more advanced voice assistant called Siri.
 Voice Control can still be enabled through the Settings menu of newer devices.
 Siri is a user independent built-in speech recognition feature that allows a user to issue voice commands.
 With the assistance of Siri a user may issue commands like, send a text message, check the weather, set a reminder, find information, schedule meetings, send an email, find a contact, set an alarm, get directions, track your stocks, set a timer, and ask for examples of sample voice command queries.
 In addition, Siri works with Bluetooth and wired headphones.

 Apple introduced Personal Voice as an accessibility feature in iOS 17, launched on September 18, 2023.
 This feature allows users to create a personalized, machine learning-generated (AI) version of their voice for use in text-to-speech applications.
 Designed particularly for individuals with speech impairments, Personal Voice helps preserve the unique sound of a user's voice.
 It enhances Siri and other accessibility tools by providing a more personalized and inclusive user experience.
 Personal Voice reflects Apple's ongoing commitment to accessibility and innovation.

 Amazon Alexa

 In 2014 Amazon introduced the Alexa smart home device.
 Its main purpose was just a smart speaker, that allowed the consumer to control the device with their voice.
 Eventually, it turned into a novelty device that had the ability to control home appliance with voice.
 Now almost all the appliances are controllable with Alexa, including light bulbs and temperature.
-By allowing voice control, Alexa can connect to smart home technology allowing you to lock your house, control the temperature, and activate various devices.
-This form of A.I allows for someone to simply ask it a question, and in response the Alexa searches for, finds, and recites the answer back to you.
+By allowing voice control, Alexa can connect to smart home technology allowing users to lock their house, control the temperature, and activate various devices.
+This form of A.I allows for someone to simply ask it a question, and in response Alexa searches for, finds, and recites the answer back to them.